webplatform/docs/guides/advanced_selectors_guide/index.md

 * <code>:hover</code> — selects links that the cursor is currently hovering over.
 * <code>:active</code> — selects links that are currently being clicked.

-Note that the last three of these (called "user action pseudo-classes" — the first two are the link pseudo-classes) can be used to style the states of any element.
-They are often used on a user interface.
-For example, you can set a different style of a form input field when it is tabbed into, or you might want an information box to appear only when the cursor hovers over a certain part of the screen.
+Note that the last three listed above (called "user action pseudo-classes" — the first two are the link pseudo-classes) can be used to style the states of any element.
+They are often used when styling a user interface.
+For example, you can set a different style of a form input field when it is tabbed into, or you might want an information box to appear only when the cursor hovers over a certain area of the screen.

 Check out the following examples.
-The CSS rules below apply a style that by default, links are blue (which is the default style in most browsers anyway).
+The CSS rules below applies a link style to display blue links (which is the default link style in most browsers anyway).
 When hovered over, the default link underline disappears.
 To achieve the same effect when the link is focused via the keyboard, the <code>:hover </code> rule is duplicated with the <code>:focus </code> selector.
-When a link has already been visited, it turns grey.
-Finally, when a link is active, it is bold, as an extra clue that something significant is happening.
+When a link has already been visited, it turns gray.
+Finally, when a link is active, it is bold, as an extra clue to visitors that something significant is happening.

 <syntaxhighlight lang="css">a:link {